0mGosavi/movie-ratings-live/Readme.md

 TMDb for movie data.
 OMDb for IMDb & Rotten Tomatoes ratings.
-Built with ❤️ using Streamlit.
+Built with ❤️ using Strmlit.
 Enjoy Movie Time !